Page 2

 Fan Spindle belt tensioner

 The belt tensioner was weak.
-As its a bit of a job to pull out the spindle and change the rubber tensioner bush, so I decided to also replace the bearings at the same time.
+As its a specialist job to pull out the spindle and change the rubber tensioner bush, so I had the bearings replaced at the same time.
 Bearings are quite common.
 I used SKF 62304-2RS1.
 The pulleys come off easy enough.
 Watch out for the small key in each end of the shaft, easy for them to fly out.
 The fan tensioner bush is very tight to remove or install.
-Need a strong press.
-The mob I first took it too, after a month trying said they cannot do it.
-I then took it to a proper engineering shop in Kirrawee, who did it essentially straight away.
-They had to machine up a cylinder with a step in it, to push the tensioner out and the new one in.
-Its a tricky job because the casting is not flat and parallel, so if this if not compensated for, you could end up trying to push the bush in at an odd angle.
-I have no idea why the bush is so tight, other owners have complained about the same issue.
+A strong press is required.
 Before you push out the original bush, measure how far the cogged face protrudes out of the casting, so that when you push the new one in, it goes in exactly the same distance as previous.
-Replaced the idler pulley (shown with yellow cap) at the front also (it was making a slight noise).
+I replaced the idler pulley (shown with yellow cap) at the front also (it was making a slight noise).